CalvineHicks/CalvineHicks/README.md

 - 👋 Hi, I’m @CalvineHicks
 - 👀 I’m interested in full-stack web development
-- 🌱 I’m currently learning about multi-thread transactions in spring-boot
+- 🌱 I’m currently learning about Next.js and greenfield web projects
 - 📫 How to reach me: Linkedin - https://www.linkedin.com/in/calvin-hicks-a3763352/

 <!---